 KEEP CONFECTIONARY AND UNHEALTHY SNACKS OUT OF SIGHT - WHAT'S INVOLVED?

-The 'Keep confectionary and unhealthy snacks out of sight' bite includes removing all confectionary and unhealthy snacks from the front counter or from point of sale, or from the top half of the vending machine if applicable.
+The 'Keep confectionary and unhealthy snacks out of sight' bite includes removing all confectionary and unhealthy RED snacks from front counter or from point of sale, or from the top half of the vending machine if applicable.

 Confectionary includes: